scilus/scil-documentation/source/arriving/setup_computer.rst

     # Note.
 To download a python version to your /usr/bin without installing it:
     # https://www.python.org/downloads/

 When everything is set, restart your terminal.
 You should now be able to work in a chosen environmnent by using :bash:`workon $NAME`.
 Now everytime you need to install a new library inside the environment, you should always try to use :bash:`pip install your_library`.
 The environment will use the right pip based on the current python version. *Don't use sudo pip!* It will use the pip of the system!
 If the library can't be installed via pip, however, you can use :bash:`sudo apt-get install your_library`.
 In this case the `sudo` will not be a problem.

 You might want to always have a specific environment when opening a terminal.
-To do so, simply open the .bashrc and copy-paste this :bash:`workon somename` at the end of it (don't forget to replace :bash:`somename` by the actual name of your environment!).
+To do so, simply open the .bashrc and copy-paste this :bash:`workon somename` at the end of it (don't forget to replace :bash:`somename` by the actual name of your environment).
 Before moving on to the next steps, make sure to have a virtual environment active!

 Git
 """